 A night-time tour of the Roman city's "dark sides": illuminated by Roman lamps, the Park reveals its more mysterious side.
 These night tours take place after sunset from September to March.

 The night-time tour can be booked for groups of 15 to 25 people.
-The tour takes one hour and costs EUR 9.50 per person.
+The tour takes one hour and costs EUR 9.50 per person (from 1.1.2019: EUR 10).
 Guided tours for groups are available at any time, provided that the tour is booked at least 14 days earlier through our Service Hotline.

-Individual visitors can join the one-hour night tour every second Friday of the month for EUR 9.50 per person.
+Individual visitors can join the one-hour night tour every second Friday of the month for EUR 9.50 per person (from 1.1.2019: EUR 10).
 Since the number of participants is limited, you should register for the tour through our Service Hotline at least 14 days earlier.
 After this, tickets can only be purchased at the entrance, subject to availability.

 Accompanied by a knowledgeable guide, you will meet the first legionnaires who arrived at the Rhine shortly before Christ's birth, experience the dramatic impact of the civil war in Rome on the Lower Rhine region and witness the rise and fall of the Roman city Colonia Ulpia Traiana.
 More than 2,500 original finds from the Colonia and the legions' camps illustrate Roman life in Germania.

 A maximum of 15 persons can participate in a tour of the LVR-RömerMuseum.
 Due to the large number of exhibits in the new exhibition, the trying on of Roman clothes is no longer part of the standard tour.
-If you have a special interest in this subject, you can book an extra half-hour course on Roman clothes (additional cost: EUR 17).
+If you have a special interest in this subject, you can book an extra half-hour course on Roman clothes (additional cost: EUR 17, from 1.1.2019 EUR 20).

 The baths are well worth visiting, for nowhere else in Xanten are the remains of ancient buildings so well preserved.
 Even the protective building conveys an impression of Roman architecture.
 The guided tour provides an insight into the building practice, the water supply and the systems used to heat the baths.